EinAeffchen/Bachelor-Transfer-Learning/README.md

 The files here can be used to create language models and use these for transfer learning based classifiers.

+A visualization of the Sentiment140 based language model can be found at [http://projector.tensorflow.org/](http://projector.tensorflow.org/?config=https://raw.githubusercontent.com/EinAeffchen/Bachelor-Transfer-Learning/master/Sentiment140_Embedding_Visualizations/projector_config.json).

+The bookmarks show some preset clusters.

 ## Getting Started

 Just clone this git and run the jupyter notebooks.